Published: 16th June, 2023

 You should not report until after strike action has completed.
 You may want to use the following out of office reply whilst you are on strike:

-You can support us by joining UCU (and taking part in strike action).
+Support us by joining UCU (and taking part in strike action).

 I will respond to your email on my return — though there may be a delay in my response.